tonyaarl/ExcelVBA/VBA/xlDebug.md

     x = 10

     '  x Always Expected to be Positive
-    If x > 0 Then
+    If x >= 0 Then
-        Debug.Assert x > 0     ' Pause Execution Only If x <= 0
+        Debug.Assert x >= 0     ' Pause Execution Only If x < 0
-    End If                     ' This Should Never Happen, Ever!
+    End If                      ' x Should Never Be Negative End Sub
-End Sub
 ```